Dog Guide Etiquette and General Information

 It costs $35,000 to breed, train and match a Dog Guide, however all Dog Guides are provided at no cost to qualified applicants.
 The Lions Foundation receives no government funding, relying on the support of Lions Clubs and the generosity of donors to be able to provide Canadians living with disabilities a Dog Guide at no cost and supporting them in their journey together.

 COVID lockdowns and restrictions created numerous challenges and delays.
 The current wait for approved applicants is two years.
 Applications are only being accepted for Facility Support Dog Guides.
 We hope to begin to accept new applications in all other programs in the near future.
 We look forward to the opening of our new building (targeted for 2025), which will allow us to serve more people and raise and train more dogs.
-Learn more about how you can be part of the The Difference (link to new building info).

 After a client is accepted, the next step is to find a dog that is a good match for them.
 Although every dog is highly trained, not every dog will match every client and their needs.
 In order to maximize each client’s chance of success, we must consider matching the clients needs, activity level, personality and a host of other factors.